-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team is not a mere guideline.
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response compliance timeframes, as set out in the Framework for Air Quality Management, provide a guideline to the interpretation and application of the NEM: AQA.
+The Framework binds all organs of state, who must give effect to the Framework.
+Compliance to this Framework is required in order for the relevant decision-maker to evaluate Sasol's application, and it is not a mere guideline.
 A postponement application can only be brought in circumstances where ambient air quality standards (AAQS) (in terms of section 9 of the NEM: AQA) in the area are in compliance.
-The Framework states that such an application for postponement can only be granted if it is demonstrated that the industry's air emissions are not causing any adverse impacts on the Mr Bobby Peek GroundWork 15 Oct 2013 Written comment (Letter - full text included as Annexure 1) Sasol has made commitments under the Highveld and Vaal Triangle priority areas, and is on track to meet these obligations.
+The Framework states that such an application for postponement can only be granted if it is demonstrated that the industry's air emissions are not causing any adverse impacts on the surrounding environment.
+Mr Bobby Peek GroundWork 15 Oct 2013 Written comment (Letter - full text included as Annexure 1) Sasol has made commitments under the Highveld and Vaal Triangle priority areas, and is on track to meet these obligations.
 Sasol's applications for exemption do not affect any of these prior commitments.
 In accordance with Regulation 12 of the MES, Sasol is required to prepare an Atmospheric Impact Report (AIR) to demonstrate the ambient impacts of its applications.
 The AIRs have been made available to stakeholders during the second round of engagement.
 These will enable the Minister and National Air Quality Officer to make a determination on whether exemptions and postponements are justifiable.
 Where any pollutants are in exceedance of the National Ambient Air Quality Standards, the important question for the decision-making authority to consider is whether an emitter conducting a listed activity, by complying with the point source standards, is able to meaningfully improve ambient air quality.
+Where this is determined not to be the case, it indicates that other mechanisms to improve ambient air quality are more likely to have a significant impact on improving the outcomes.